 Daycare insurance is something that every daycare facility should have, even if they don’t think they’ll need it.
 They must sign up for it to ensure their personal safety and the safety of the children in their care.
 So, do it as a courtesy, in case you need it.

 You may relax knowing that your business is well-protected.
 Even if you’ve been running a daycare for a long time, you can rest easy knowing that JMG Insurance is there to protect you and your business.
-Connect with JMG Insurance Agency to learn more about the insurance and its process.
+Connect with JMG Insurance Corp to learn more about the insurance and its process.